-➤ Italy - CNP Capitalia Vita
+Italie - CNP Capitalia Vita

 The Italian life insurance market expanded 2% in first-half 2007.
 Growth was led by the bancassurance segment (up 4%) and the financial advisor segment (up 19%), while the agent networks saw their business contract by a further 16%.
 CNP Capitalia Vita once again outperformed its competitors in the bancassurance segment with revenue up 12.9% to €1,686.5 million, leading to a 0.8-point market share gain.
-Growth in new business was partly attributable to the number of policies maturing during the period, which represented 62% more than in first-half 2006 but 6% fewer than in the second half.
+Growth in new business was partly attributable to the number of policies maturing during the period, which represented 62% more than in first-half 2006, but 6% fewer than in the second half.
 As a result, net new money - at €200 million - was sharply down on first-half 2006, but was up 19% over the second-half 2006 figure.

-CNP Capitalia Vita First-Half 2007 Premium Income
+CNP Capitalia Vita first-half 2007 premium income

-In € millions IFRS
+(€ millions) IFRS

-MARKET SEGMENT First-half 2007 First-half 2007 % change
+Market segment First-half 2007 First-half 2006 % change

-Savings 1,640.6 1,468.5 + 11.7
+Savings 1,640.6 1,468.5 +11.7

-Pensions 13.7 14.6 - 6.2
+Pensions 13.7 14.6 -6.2

-Personal Risk (1) 2.9 7.4 - 61.5
+Personal risk (1) 2.9 7.4 -61.5

-Loan Insurance (1) 29.3 2.8 + 930.7
+Loan insurance (1) 29.3 2.8 +930.7

-TOTAL 1,686.5 1,493.3 + 12.9
+TOTAL 1,686.5 1,493.3 +12.9

-(1) CNP Capitalia Vita premiums of €2.8 million in first-half 2006 have been reclassified from "Personal Risk" to "Loan Insurance" (compared with first-half 2006 reported figures).
+(1) CNP Capitalia Vita premiums of $\in 2.8$ million in first-half 2006 have been reclassified from "Personal risk" to "Loan insurance" (compared with first-half 2006 reported figures).

-- The Savings business continued to represent CNP Capitalia Vita's main growth driver, with premiums up 11.7%: - The index-linked offering (with 17 maturities including 7 offered through the Irish subsidiary), accounted for the bulk of new savings business, while traditional unit-linked products contributed 13%. - The new combined unit-linked/non-unit-linked offerings, particularly the Multiramo range distributed by Banco di Sicilia and Bipop Carrere, confirmed their initial success, generating €17 million worth of premiums, including 32% unit-linked. - Growth in the pensions business continued to be affected by the very slow start to sales of the new PIP personal pension plans created following a change in the law to allow TFR leaving bonuses to be invested with an external manager such as a pension fund. - Revenues from loan insurance, distributed by Banco di Roma, Banco di Sicilia and Bipop, continued to grow.
+• The savings business continued to represent CNP Capitalia Vita's main growth driver, with premiums up 11.7%:

+the index-linked offering (with 17 maturities including 7 offered through the Irish subsidiary), accounted for the bulk of new savings business, while traditional unit-linked products contributed 13%;

+- the new combined unit-linked/non-unit-linked offerings, particularly the Multiramo range distributed by Banco di Sicilia and Bipop Carrere, confirmed their initial success, generating €17 million worth of premiums, including 32% unit-linked.

+• Growth in the pensions business continued to be affected by the very slow start to sales of the new PIP personal pension plans created following a change in the law to allow TFR leaving bonuses to be invested with an external manager such as a pension fund.

+• Revenues from loan insurance, distributed by Banco di Roma, Banco di Sicilia and Bipop, continued to grow.
 Premiums written in the first half of the year totalled €29 million and the overall penetration rate at the end of June increased from 54% at the previous month-end.
 CNP Capitalia Vita's personal loan insurance offer was finalised in June and has been available to Banca di Roma, Banco di Sicilia and Bipop customers since July.

-> Portugal - Global and Global Vida
+Portugal - Global and Global Vida

 The Portuguese insurance market contracted by 1.5% in the first half of 2007, returning to growth in the second quarter after falling 5% in the first three months.
 The recovery was led by the life segment.
-Reflecting the market trend, the combined revenues of Global and Global Vida declined by 2.7% to €88 million.
+Reflecting the market trend, the combined revenues of Global and Global Vida declined by 2.7% to ε 88 million.

-Non-life premiums remained stable, in line with the market, but with uneven performances.
+Non-life remiums remained stable, in line with the market, but with uneven performances.
 The fire, other property risks and health insurance businesses achieved the strongest growth, with premiums up 3.6%, 6.5% and 9.4% respectively.
-The automobile insurance business, which accounts for 42.6% of total non-life premiums, expanded 1.8% to €30.7 million.
+The automobile insurance business, which accounts for 42.6% of total non-life premiums, expanded 1.8% to $\epsilon{30.7}$ million.
 Life premiums were down 14.8%.